leonickel/goeuro/README.md

 * GSON - This library was used to convert goeuro's response endpoint into objects from the system.
 Again, it's very simple and lightweight [https://github.com/google/gson]
 * Http Components - This library helps on HTTP requests/responses and is pretty simple to set timeouts, retries and other directives [https://hc.apache.org/]
 * Logback - Async logging library [http://logback.qos.ch/]
-* JUnit - unit tests framework to test eache class and method separateds [http://junit.org/junit4/]
+* JUnit - unit tests framework to test each class and method individually [http://junit.org/junit4/]
 * Mockito - Framework to create objects mocks helping unit tests to segregate layers and objects dependencies [http://mockito.org/]

 ## Motivations